 The ability to analyse and solve business problems in market economies is highly sought after in many types of careers, both in the UK and around the world.

-The course combines topics in business and economics with the opportunity to develop the skills and problem-solving abilities that will be valuable in solving the multifaceted problems faced by today’s business managers.
+The BA (Hons) Business Economics degree at Lincoln combines topics in business and economics with the opportunity to develop the skills and problem-solving abilities needed to tackle the multi-faceted problems faced by today’s business managers.

 How You Study

 Business Economics combines the study of economics with a wide variety of business and finance-related topics.
 In the first year, students can gain a solid grounding in economics, marketing, business finance, and law.
 This is built on in the second year, with topics including fundamental econometrics, and competition and regulation.
 Industries and firms are examined from an economic perspective.